GeorgeWeb/syclref/_api-docs/base.h/cl%253A%253Asycl%253A%253And_range/functions/COMPUTECPP_DEPRECATED_API/index.md

 ---

-2. Return the local . range
+2. Return the local range.

    **Parameters:**